ahwagner/vrs/schema/defs/vrs/ComposedSequenceExpression.rst

+.. warning:: This is a Release Candidate feature.
+Use at your own risk!

 **Computational Definition**

 An expression of a sequence composed from multiple other :ref:`Sequence Expressions<SequenceExpression>` objects.
 MUST have at least one component that is not a ref:`LiteralSequenceExpression`.
 CANNOT be composed from nested composed sequence expressions.